-Mortality Table 2017 CalPERS Mortality for Miscellaneous and Schools Employees Disclosure J 1 Mortality for Miscellaneous and Schools Employees table created by CalPERS.
+Mortality Table 2021 CalPERS Mortality for Miscellaneous and Schools Employees Disclosure The mortality assumptions are based on the 2021 CalPERS Mortality for Miscellaneous and Schools Employees table created by CalPERS.
 CalPERS periodically studies mortality for participating agencies and establishes mortality tables that are modified versions of commonly used tables.
 This table incorporates mortality projection as deemed appropriate based on CalPERS analysis.

-Mortality Table 2020 CalSTRS Mortality Disclosure The mortality assumptions are based on the 2020 CalSTRS Mortality table created by CalSTRS.
-CalSTRS periodically studies mortality for participating agencies and establishes mortality tables that are modified versions of commonly used tables.
-This table incorporates mortality projection as deemed appropriate based on CalSTRS analysis.
-Mortality Table 2017 CalPERS Retiree Mortality for All Employees Disclosure The mortality assumptions are based on the 2017 CalPERS Retiree Mortality for All Employees table created by CalPERS.
+Mortality Table 2021 CalPERS Retiree Mortality for Miscellaneous and Schools Employees Disclosure table created by CalPERS.
 CalPERS periodically studies mortality for participating agencies and establishes mortality tables that are modified versions of commonly used tables.
 This table incorporates mortality projection as deemed appropriate based on CalPERS analysis.